 When we are ill, we often turn to a doctor for a prescription of antibiotics for a quick recovery and prompt treatment of pneumonia with antibiotics such as penicillin is usually effective.
 However, frequent use of antibiotics has resulted in an invisible army of super-resistant bacteria.

-As a result of extensive use of antibiotics around the world, many strains of pneumococcal diseases in both adults and children have become resistant to treatment.
-This is supported by research which has found that 1 in 3 cases reported are resistant to antibiotics.
-This makes treatment of diseases such as pneumonia and pneumococcal disease more challenging as patients may need longer hospitalisation periods along with expensive alternative therapy.
+As a result of the extensive use of antibiotics around the world, many strains of pneumococcal diseases in both adults and children have become resistant to treatment.
+This is supported by research that has found that 1 in 3 cases reported is resistant to antibiotics.
+This makes the treatment of diseases such as pneumonia and pneumococcal disease more challenging as patients may need longer hospitalisation periods along with expensive alternative therapy.

 Many doctors encourage family members to be alert of any signs of chest infection as the elderly are less likely to report fever, chills and chest pain which they regard as the common flu.
 Due to these vague symptoms, many tend to put off seeking help which further exacerbates the infection.